Comprehensive Review of Movement Disorders for the Clinical Practitioner

 Michael S. Okun, MD, University of Florida, Gainesville, FL, USA

 Cynthia Comella, MD, Professor Emeritus, Rush University Medical Center, Chicago, IL, USA

 Stanley Fahn, MD, Columbia University College of Physician & Surgeons, New York, NY, USA

 Jennifer Goldman, MD, MS, Shirley Ryan AbilityLab and Northwestern University Feinberg School of Medicine, Chicago, IL, USA

 Mark Hallett, MD, International Federation of Clinical Neurophysiology, Bethesda, MD, USA

 Joseph Jankovic, MD, Baylor College of Medicine, Houston, TX, USA

-Kapil D. Sethi, MD, FRCP, Georgia Regents University, Augusta, GA, USA
+Kapil D. Sethi, MD, FRCP, Augusta University, Augusta, GA, USA

-The 2019 “Aspen Course” is the highly successful program previously of Columbia University from 1991 until it came to MDS in 2016.
-The tradition of the “Aspen Course” is a rite of passage for every Movement Disorder fellow.
-While the legend of this program is that anyone serious about the field of Movement Disorders has taken the course at least once.
+The 2020 “Aspen Course” is the highly successful program previously of Columbia University from 1991 until it came to MDS in 2016.
+This year marks the 30th anniversary of the program.

 This program will discuss the classification of these disorders, their differential diagnosis, and their treatment.
 The course curriculum also covers the phenomenology, pathophysiology, pathogenesis, epidemiology, genetics, and other aspects of the entire field of Movement Disorders.
 This material will be presented in sessions utilizing didactic lectures, clinical discussion, case presentation, video demonstrations and panel discussions.